About CAS

 At CAS we are actively seeking opportunities for interdisciplinary collaboration, networking and ongoing conversation with interested colleagues.
 From September 2022 CAS will be co-directed by Dr Ana P. Gutierrez Garza and Dr Patrick O’Hare.

-Dr Ana P Gutierrez Garza is a Lecturer at the Social Anthropology Department and the Director of the Gender Institute at St Andrews.
+Dr Ana P Gutierrez Garza is a Senior Lecturer at the Social Anthropology Department and the Director of the Gender Institute at St Andrews.
 Her research interests centre on care, labour and migration among Latin American diasporas in the UK, Spain and the US.
 How do these concerns in these three research sites connect?
 A common thread runs through them: of understanding political and ethical responses to structural inequality, and showing how various social, gendered, ethical and cultural practices inform those responses which often facilitate methods and strategies of coping and persevering.

 Her doctoral work (2014-2018 LSE) was based on twenty months fieldwork research in London with Latin American women migrants working in sex and domestic work.
 After receiving her PhD she gained a postdoctoral position at the LSE (2015-2018) that allowed her to broaden the field of her research, still with a strong focus on care, inequality and migration.
 She is the author of Care for Sale: An ethnography of Latin American Domestic and Sex Workers in London (OUP).
 During 2016, she spent ten months doing fieldwork with an anti-eviction social movement called PAH (Platform for people affected by mortgages) analysing the role of advice as a form of collective care and social struggle against current austerity policies and the transformation of the welfare state in Spain.
 Over the last four years, she has been involved in a postdoctoral research project concerned with inequality and cooperation in Tulsa, Oklahoma analysing childrearing arrangements and the development of networks of care and cooperation among migrant women against the backdrop of a restrictive racial and legal system.